olibob/BrandmeisterTG2AnyTone/ReadMe.md

 ### Usage:

 The brandmeister CSV file provided (TalkgroupsBrandMeister.csv) has been exported 13 july 2019.
-Use it for testing only and get a current CSV export from Brandmeister if you want to write an AnyTone talk group CSV to be imported to your radio.
+Use it for testing only and get a current CSV export from Brandmeister if you want fresh data.

+Search is case insensitive.